Vanessa Gold: Reception

 Lucker was nominated for the "Most Popular Newcomer" award at the 2010 Inside Soap Awards for her portrayal of Vanessa but lost out to her EastEnders co-star, Ricky Norwood (Fatboy).
 The Guardian gave Vanessa an "Individual style award" in their "alternative soap awards", saying "There's more diversity of colour at a Ku Klux Klan Grand Wizards' Congress than in Vanessa's wardrobe.
 Drawing her inspiration in equal parts from whipped cream and Logan's Run, Vanessa's retro-futuristic look revolves around her signature white trouser suit, evidently versatile and stain-resistant enough for shopping, cooking, cleaning and servicing Max on the car lot desk."
 After Lucker left the show, Gay Times called Vanessa a "legend" and said she had a "gay legacy".
+Joe Anderton of Digital Spy called Vanessa a "gay icon".

 "Bubbly's in the fridge"

 After Vanessa discovers Max's affair with Tanya, she finds a scrunched up note from Max to Tanya reading "Bubbly in the fridge".
-She then dwells on this as she destroys Max's home, tearing curtains from their hooks, swiping everything from a sideboard, tipping over a coffee table, and then stabbing a photo frame.
+She then dwells on this back at Max's home, before then flying in a fit of rage and destroying the living room, tearing curtains from their hooks, swiping everything from a sideboard, tipping over a coffee table, and then stabbing a photo frame.
 Lucker revealed that the script, which she said reminded her of Mommie Dearest, only called for her to say the line "bubbly's in the fridge" once, but she said it a lot more, which Lucker said led to the scenes becoming "a bit more of a big deal."
 Lucker was not aware of how the "bubbly in the fridge" meltdown became an internet hit, and did not know what it meant to be trending on Twitter.
 She told Digital Spy: "It's so weird, because I'm a huge technophobe! [...]
 I wasn't aware of all this, but I suddenly started getting all these texts saying, 'You're trending on Twitter!'
 I had no idea what that meant at all!
 My other half had to explain it to me, but it's great.
 I'm glad that people enjoyed what they saw."
 She explained that executive producer Bryan Kirkwood had called her to say there was a mash-up of the video on the internet.
 She said she had not yet seen it but would get someone to show her how.

 Inside Soap called the scenes "Pure soap gold", while Devon newspaper Midweek Herald described the scenes as "reminiscent of horror movie The Shining" and said that "Vanessa Gold last week stabbed at a photo frame like a woman possessed".
 They added that the "immaculately-styled and normally ultra house-proud Vanessa slipped into psycho mode."
 The newspaper held an online poll, which revealed that 80% of those who took part would follow in Vanessa's footsteps if they discovered their partner was cheating.
 In 2016, Digital Spy listed the scene among their "10 of the best soap rampages", calling it a "somewhat amusing meltdown".